 Blocking, dodging, and parrying are essential tools to winning fights in Ghost of Tsushima.
 You can hold L1 to block most attacks, but you'll need to tap it just before an enemy strike in order to perform a parry, which will allow you to hit with a brutal counterattack.
 You can also use Circle to dodge an attack altogether, which can also leave enemies vulnerable.

 Early on, guard often to learn different enemy strike patterns and timing.
 Once you start to feel comfortable, try blocking first and parrying follow-up strikes until you learn the right pace.

 Your best tactics to fight back against the Mongol invasion are the combat stances Jin can learn to quickly counter various types of enemies.
-By defeating or observing Mongol leaders at occupied encampments, you’ll earn points toward unlocking new stances that are particularly effective against enemies using specific attacks.
+By defeating or observing Mongol leaders at occupied encampments, you'll earn points towards unlocking new stances that are particularly effective against enemies using specific attacks.

 You'll start with the Stone stance, which is particularly effective against swordsmen, but take the time to learn the Water or Wind stances in order to effectively fight back against enemies with shields or spears.
 Mastering the various stances is key to effectively breaking an enemy's attack and coming away victorious.

 Early on, even the most basic fights can quickly become dangerous for Jin.
 Here are some ways to even the odds.